fluxninja/aperture/docs/content/reference/aperturectl/apply/apply.md

 ### Options

 ```
+      --controller string      Address of Aperture controller
+      --controller-ns string   Namespace in which the Aperture Controller is running
   -h, --help                   help for apply
+      --insecure               Allow insecure connection to controller
+      --kube                   Find controller in Kubernetes cluster, instead of connecting directly
       --kube-config string     Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config' or $KUBECONFIG
 ```

 ### SEE ALSO